Need to know

 1. Mattresses-in-a-box outperformed standard retail mattresses

-In fact, we tested 18 mattresses in a box versus 29 standard retail mattresses and the mattresses-in-a-box outscored the standard retail mattresses overall (receiving an average score of 77% versus 69% for standard retail mattresses).
+Of all the currently available mattresses that we've tested over the years, standard retail options have an average CHOICE Expert Rating of 69% versus 74% for mattress-in-a-box.
 This is mostly due to the mattress-in-a-box products having better stabilisation scores and fewer signs of sagging over time.

 2. Never pay full price